xinwenfu/GenCyber/Python/README.md

 ```

 The *+* oeprator creates a fresh list with a new memory reference.
-T*extend* operates on list in place.
+*extend* operates on list in place.
 ```
 >>> li.extend([9, 8, 7])
 >>> li